RolfBremer/in-dexter/index.typ

 }

 // Classes for index entries.
 The class determines the visualization
-// of the entries page number.
+// of the entries' page number.
 #let classes = (main: "Main", simple: "Simple")

-// IndexEntry; used to mark an entry in the document to be included in the Index.
+// Index Entry; used to mark an entry in the document to be included in the Index.
 // An optional class may be provided.
 #let index(
     // The (short) content of the index entry.